 - Cooperation research: You’re researching what makes people act selfish instead of cooperative ways.
 You want to know the motivation behind these people working with others in a team setting.

-This combines different research methods to tackle the same research question.2 Most researchers often mix quantitative and qualitative research methods in a single study.
+This combines different research methods to tackle the same research question.
+Most researchers often mix qualitative and quantitative research methods in a single study.
 This type of triangulation in research is primarily used when trying to avoid biases and flaws associated with using a single research method.

 You use different data sources to tackle your research topic in data triangulation in research.
 You’re free to collect data across different spaces, times, and people.
 This way, you can generalize your findings to other situations.

 The investigator triangulation in research method uses multiple researchers or observers who process, collect, or analyze data separately.
-This method eliminates the risks of experimental biases3, such as observer bias.
+This method eliminates the risks of experimental biases, such as observer bias.